-Jeffrey Wishart is a Clinical Assistant Professor in Automotive Systems Department of the Ira A. Fulton Schools of Engineering College at ASU.
-Dr. Wishart conducts research and development on products and services in the areas of energy, environment, and advanced transportation.
-Dr. Wishart has authored numerous papers and reports on these topics, including advanced powertrain vehicles. automated driving vehicles, electric vehicle supply equipment (EVSE), and advanced energy storage systems.
+Jeffrey Wishart is a clinical assistant professor of automotive systems in the Ira A. Fulton Schools of Engineering at ASU.
+Wishart conducts research and development on products and services in the areas of energy, environment and advanced transportation.
+Wishart has authored numerous papers and reports on these topics, including advanced powertrain vehicles, automated driving vehicles, electric vehicle supply equipment (EVSE) and advanced energy storage systems.

-Dr. Wishart has over 10 years of experience in the advanced transportation and energy areas.
-In addition to automotive industry positions, focusing primarily on testing and research of advanced powertrains for the U.S. Department of Energy, Dr. Wishart also worked for several years at a utility company in Queensland, Australia, conducting research into emerging energy technologies and also in Asset Management.
+Wishart has more than 10 years of experience in the advanced transportation and energy areas.
+In addition to automotive industry positions, focusing primarily on testing and research of advanced powertrains for the U.S. Department of Energy, Wishart also worked for several years at a utility company in Queensland, Australia, conducting research into emerging energy technologies and also in Asset Management.

-A Canadian, Dr. Wishart has a Ph.D. in Mechanical Engineering from the Institute for Integrated Energy Systems at the University of Victoria, an M.Sc. in Engineering Physics from the University of Saskatchewan, and a B.Sc. in Engineering Physics (Mechanical Engineering Minor) from the University of British Columbia.
+A Canadian, Wishart has a doctorate in mechanical engineering from the Institute for Integrated Energy Systems at the University of Victoria, a master's degree in engineering physics from the University of Saskatchewan, and a bachelor's degree in engineering physics (mechanical engineering minor) from the University of British Columbia, Canada.